 Problems and errors in the work of the Samsung Galaxy S10: reviews

-Problems with the Galaxy S10
+Problems with Galaxy S10

-All the problems and errors listed belowWith the Samsung Galaxy S10 were described by users on the official Samsung community forum and on Reddit.
-Several owners at once report that the function of protection against accidental touches does not work on the phone.
-As you know, the Samsung Galaxy S10 has the option of blocking random touches, which should turn off the display when the phone is in a dark place, for example, in a user's pocket.
+All the problems and errors listed below are in operationwith Samsung Galaxy S10 were described by users on the official Samsung community forum and on Reddit.
+Several owners report that the phone's protection against accidental touches function does not work.
+As you know, the Samsung Galaxy S10 has an accidental touch blocking option, which should turn off the display when the phone is in a dark place, such as in the user's pocket.
 However, the function does not work correctly.
-Because of this, users notice that when they pull the phone out of their pocket, a set of numbers, letters and symbols is displayed on the screen, for example.
-Some blame the location of the proximity sensor, which is located on the status bar just above the “%” symbol used to display the battery life of the phone.
+Because of this, users notice that when they take the phone out of their pocket, the screen displays, for example, a set of numbers, letters and symbols.
+Some blame this on the location of the proximity sensor, which is located in the status bar just above the "%" symbol used to display the phone's battery life.

 There are users of the Galaxy S10 who claimthat their phone takes screenshots, opens apps, and even turns on a flashlight while in a pocket or purse.
 I wonder how this can happen, because to turn on the flashlight you need to press.